By Satya Vrat Yadav, UPES

 Editors Note: The paper attempts to evaluate the rarest of rare doctrine which has been evolved by the Supreme Court for awarding death penalty.
 It seeks to highlight the current methods of execution in the light of international perspective.

-Indian judiciary has pointed out their view regarding death penalty by ruling out in Bacchan singh vs state of Punjab[i] that the death penalty must be restricted to the “rarest of rare” cases, this view of Supreme Court was very much favoring to minimize the use of capital punishment to penalize the criminals, but this view of highest court was contradicted by the legislation by increasing the number of crimes for which capital punishment is awarded.
+Indian judiciary has pointed out their view regarding death penalty by ruling out in Bacchan Singh vs State of Punjab[i] that the death penalty must be restricted to the “rarest of rare” cases, this view of Supreme Court was very much favored to minimize the use of capital punishment to penalize the criminals, but this view of highest court was contradicted by the legislation by increasing the number of crimes for which capital punishment is awarded.

 In Santosh Kumar Bariyar vs State of Maharashtra[iii], the Supreme Court got an opportunity to explain this further: “The rarest of rare dictum serves as a guideline in enforcing Section 354(3) and entrenches the policy that life imprisonment is the rule and death punishment is an exception.
 It is a settled law of interpretation that exceptions are to be construed narrowly.
 That being the case, the rarest of rare dictum places an extraordinary burden on the court, in case it selects death penalty as the favoured penalty, to carry out an objective assessment of facts to satisfy the exceptions ingrained in the rarest of rare dictum.”

 Constitution clearly states in Article 21 that no person shall be deprived of Right to life unless done following due process of law but Capital punishment denies due process of law.
 Its imposition is always irrevocable – forever depriving an individual of the opportunity to benefit from new evidence or new laws that might warrant the reversal of a conviction or the setting aside of a death sentence.